Auburn State Recreation Area

 The Park is currently OPEN.

-Upper Lake Clementine- Open 7 days a week starting May 15.
+Upper Lake Clementine- CLOSED FOR SEASON until April 15 weather permitting.
 Vehicle day-use reservations required on weekends and holidays - LAZ Reservations (lazparking.com)

-Lower Lake Clementine Boat-In Campground- Open for the season - Make a Reservation
+Lower Lake Clementine Boat-In Campground- CLOSED FOR SEASON utnil April 15 weather permitting - Reservations required when open Make a Reservation

-Mineral Bar Campground- Open - Make a Reservation.
+Mineral Bar Campground- Sites 1-7 Open first come-first served.
 Back loop closed for season effective October 15th.

 China Bar- Open to vehicle access 7 days a week from 8am until sunset.